 Division Commanders are required to furnish a surety bond in the sum of One Thousand (\$1,000.00) Dollars to "A. E. B. Stephens, Commander-in-Chief, Sons of Veterans, U. S. A., Cincinnati, Ohio," within thirty (30) days after their election.
 It is hoped that no further reference to this subject need

-be made, but that same will be promptly complied with.
+It is hoped that no further reference to this subject need be made, but that same will be promptly complied with.